Performance Management Targets

 When you consider these factors it is difficult to argue against setting goals, however, the justified retort is that in real-life they often don’t have these effects.
 The reason for this is that they are very often (perhaps in the majority of cases?) not set appropriately.

 If goals can have such a positive impact on the performance of an organisation it is important to get them right.
-These are the areas that have been identified by research:
+These are the areas that have been identified by research as to why goals fail:

 - setting a performance target when a specific, learning goal is required, e.g. setting a goal for an NQT to achieve a 25% improvement in reading scores rather than a goal to research how to improve reading scores.